reduxjs/reselect/README.md

 import isEqual from 'lodash.isequal'

-// create a "selector creator" that uses lodash.isequal instead of === const createDeepEqualSelector = createSelectorCreator( defaultMemoize, isEqual
+// create a "selector creator" that uses lodash.isequal instead of === const createDeepEqualSelector = createSelectorCreator(defaultMemoize, isEqual)
-)

-// use the new "selector creator" to create a selector const mySelector = createDeepEqualSelector( state => state.values.filter(val => val < 5),
+// use the new "selector creator" to create a selector const selectSum = createDeepEqualSelector( state => state.values.filter(val => val < 5),
   values => values.reduce((acc, val) => acc + val, 0)
 )